Skip to main content

 Lids left on containers can trap contents inside, making sorting difficult and increase the risk of injury to recycling centre workers if they pop off under pressure.
 If liquids are left inside containers, it can leak and contaminate paper and cardboard.
 However, certain lids, such as those on fruit punnets or shampoo bottles, are designed to stay on and shouldn't be removed.

-Tin can lids are an exception; they can be recycled if steps are taken to prepare them properly, including rinsing, reattaching, and squashing them securely inside the can.
+Tin can lids are an exception; they can be recycled if steps are taken to prepare them properly, including rinsing, and squashing them securely inside the can.

 Flat lids